 Between tracking outbreaks, staying abreast of the latest information on effective treatments and vaccine development, and keeping tabs on how each patient is doing, the entire medical community is chronically overwhelmed.

-COVID-19 has made providers planning for seismic operational and financial shifts.
-The shortages of physicians, clinicians, and staff personnel are likely to occur in various subspecialties over the next few months.
+COVID-19 has led to a shortage of physicians, clinicians, and staff personnel in various subspecialties over the last few months.
 Keeping staff healthy, both in mind and body, should be of the utmost importance.